 For further information, please contact the Scottish group coordinator, Linda Clark

-Our next meeting will be held during spring 2018.
+The next meeting will be held during the autumn.
+More information in due course.

 Indexers, beware!
 Or rather – be grateful for being alive, and indexing, today, and not a bare 450 years ago, when you could have easily been burned at the stake.
 Or at least such could be your fate if you had been John Marbeck, the author of the first concordance of the whole Bible who lived in the first half of the 16th century.
 As an explanatory note to the volume that finally was published in London in 1550 informs us, ‘the work was initially considered dangerous to the Church by reducing Divine Revelation to human proportions and by challenging the canonical shape of the Bible’.
 Members of the Scottish section of the SI were introduced to this fascinating story on their visit to the National Library of Scotland in Edinburgh on 26 October this year.
 We had a rare opportunity to examine closely some of the most valuable indexed manuscripts and concordances from the late Middle Ages and the early modern period.
 Robert Betteridge, Rare Books Curator and Ulrike Hogg, Early Manuscripts Curator, were ready to answer any questions we had.
 The story of the unfortunate (though ultimately lucky, because pardoned by a royal reprieve) John Marbeck may have been an unusual one, but it serves as a reminder of two important features of any good index.
 First, an index has the power to suggest a particular angle of reading, and is thus potentially dangerous (or educational, or inspiring, or fascinating, or many other things at once).
 Second, indexing is an act of preserving information, an operation half-way between reading and archiving.
 How many people, even those of them who are readers, even those of them who are readers of early modern manuscripts, are likely to read a whole volume on human anatomy, composed in a heavy-handed late medieval Latin?
 Not many, not unless they are diligent students of this particular field.
 But even a quarter of an hour spent consulting the index gives one not only an idea of how various functions and disorders of the human body were understood half a millennium ago, but also an understanding of taxonomies current at the time.
 And it is taxonomies that make up knowledge.